cttomcak/Pronunciation-Pal/README.md

 The branch that needs to be looked at for this milestone is the 'add-whisper' branch, which is most up to date, not main.
 To see the limited back-end NodeJS code that makes calls to the Whisper API, go to this repository: https://github.com/cttomcak/questionable-whisper-backend.
 We can provide the API key if needed, as it is not stored in the repository.

 ## Milestone 4 Release Notes
 Since milestone 3, we have implemented a few new features into Pronunciation Pal.
 We began implementing a new, gamified experience for users to interact with the application, with various visual features and score-tracking in order to make it more appealing.
 We also implemented an option to view speech-sound diagrams instead of images of a human face, and we added the relevant phoneme to the label on each card so that users can now see both the viseme and phoneme associated with the displayed image.
+There's also another branch where Colin's honors extension code (initially in python) has been ported into the svelte project (branch name is colin-extension).

 ## Developing